Boondock-Echo/scanner-controller/README.md

 5. Update `scanner_gui.py` to integrate the new componentpriate Qt class
 6. Implement the UI and functionality

-## Development Workflowslots to handle events
+## Development Workflow to handle events

 5. Update `scanner_gui.py` to integrate the new component